Insolvency Laws and Securitisation

 China has not published any law or regulation dealing exclusively with the protection of investors in ABS products.
 Investor protection is provided for in the basic laws, including the Securities Law of the People's Republic of China and the Securities Investment Fund Law of the People's Republic of China, etc, as well as various securitisation regulations.
 These laws and regulations cover matters such as investor qualifications and limits on the number of investors (see 4.14 Entities Investing in Securitisation), due diligence, credit risk retention (see 4.2 General Disclosure Laws or Regulations) and market trading rules, as well as information disclosure (see 4.1 Specific Disclosure Laws or Regulations) and many other aspects.

 One of the mechanisms for investors' protection is the meeting of security-holders.
 The various securitisation regulations all require the issuing vehicle to establish the institution of the meeting of security-holders as the governing organ of the issuing vehicle, to conduct decisions on important matters of the issuing vehicle.
+For ABN, the Procedure of the Meeting of Holders of the Non-Financial Enterprises Debt Financing Instruments in the Interbank Bond Market, specially promulgated by the NAFMII, shall apply.

 Another mechanism for investor protection is the due diligence requirements for the relevant intermediaries, with the more detailed regulations being within the realm of business asset securitisations.
 In November 2014 the CSRC issued the Guidelines for Securities Companies and Subsidiaries of Fund Management Companies on Due Diligence for Asset Securitisation, specifying the scheme manager as the overall responsible party for due diligence, and proposing the relevant due diligence requirements.
 In June 2019, AMAC promulgated three detailed guidelines to specify the requirements for due diligence on the securitisation of financial leases, public-private partnership (PPP) projects and account receivables.
+In the ABN area, in January 2021, NAFMII published the Guidelines for Due Diligence on the Asset-Backed Notes by Non-Financial Enterprises (Trial Implementation).

 Commercial banks as originators will be subject to the same regulatory measures on credit asset securitisations, along with other financial institutions under the supervision of the CBIRC; however, commercial banks investing in credit asset securitisation products are subject to certain specific rules, including the following: